theforeman/theforeman.org/_posts/2018-12-31-foreman-community-newsletter---december-2018.md

 - community
 excerpt: |
   Tickets for Config Management Camp are available!
-  Community survey planing has started and we have new releases.
+  Community survey planning has started and we have new releases.
   Happy Holidays everyone!
 ---